 Think about installing a few different food and drink options to appeal to your existing customers and bring in extra revenue.

-Include food and drink options.
-Think about installing a few different options.
-Vending machines are a popular way to please customers and make you some extra cash.
+- Vending machines: Vending machines are a popular way to provide refreshments, please customers, and make you some extra cash.
 New vending machines may be cost prohibitive, but plenty of used equipment is available.

-- Bar/restaurants: You could go above and beyond the simple vending machines and combine your coin-op laundry business with a restaurant, bar or both.
-If going it alone makes you uncomfortable, restaurant/laundromat franchises are available.
-This concept appeals most to singles and renters, and works best in areas near colleges or vacation hot spots.
-In terms of investment, the typical amount ranges between $205,300 and $415,300.
-Franchises provide help with location selection and lease negotiation guidance, complete training, opening assistance, start-up materials, supplies and equipment, recipes, ongoing research, and development.
+- Bar/restaurants: You could go beyond the simple vending machines and combine your coin-op laundry business with a restaurant, bar, or both.This concept appeals most to singles and renters, and works best in areas near colleges or vacation hot spots.
+If going it alone makes you uncomfortable, restaurant/laundromat franchises are available to help with location selection and other aspects of getting the business up and running.
+You can expect to invest between $205,300 and $415,300 to transform your laundromat in this manner.

-Sell laundry supplies.
 Although most customers will come prepared, there are always those who forget or run out of product.
 Stock up on laundry soap, bleach, dryer sheets, stain remover and hangers and sell them in your store.
 Keep track of sales so you can adjust inventory for the future.
 Buying in bulk or wholesale can save you a good amount of money and allows you to sell each item at a slightly higher price to make a profit.
 Selling soap and other items in a vending machine typically brings in an average of $1,000 a month.

 Consider approaching outside groups, local businesses, or sports teams for help with their laundry.
 Set up a discount for large orders of uniforms, or do private washings for those who don’t have the time.
 Business-to-business client work is a very common and smart way to increase the revenue of your existing business.